cpina/ace-it-presentation/contents-python-django-en.md

 --

 But...
-How should I create the forms to enter data into the database?
+How could I create the forms to enter data into the database?
 --